Azure/azure-quickstart-templates/101-securitycenter-create-automation-for-alertnamecontains/README.md

 ### Microsoft.Security Resource provider

-The Microsoft.Security Resource provider (Azure Security Center) is where the Automation which will trigger the logic app will be created.
+The Microsoft.Security Resource provider (Azure Security Center) is where the Automation which will trigger the logic app created.

 + **Automation**: The Automation which will trigger the empty Logic App, upon receiving an Azure Security Center alert which contains a specific string(in our example the alert triggering rule is “Virtual Machine” and has a severity of either "Medium", "High", "Low").